Joel Andersson: BK Häcken

 A native of Gothenburg, Andersson started playing football with Västra Frölunda IF.
 At the age of 15, he also made some appearances for the first team, who at the time were competing in the fourth-tier Division 2.

 In 2013, Andersson moved to BK Häcken, another team in the Gothenburg area, but the first two years he spent in the youth academy.
-He was promoted to the first team in 2015 alongside his brother, Adam Andersson, and began making regular appearances in Allsvenskan.
+He was promoted to the first team in 2015 alongside his twin brother, Adam Andersson, and began making regular appearances in Allsvenskan.
 Joel and Adam, however, were not the only twins appearing for the team, given the presence of the two Gustafson's, Samuel and Simon.
 From the 2016 season, Joel Andersson established himself permanently as the starting right-back in the team.